vijayraavi/20532-DevelopingMicrosoftAzureSolutions/Instructions/Demos/dotnet/Mod05/20532C_DEMO_05-monitoring_a_web_application.md

 1. In the website blade, locate the **Summary** section and the tile that displays the Application Insights icon in your resource group.

 	> The Summary tile contains a reference to your resource group, a large icon for your Website, and small icons for related resources, such as a SQL Database instance, your hosting plan, and an Application Insights instance.
 A purple-colored light bulb icon represents the Application Insights hyperlink.

+1. In the navigation pane on the left side of the screen, scroll down, and then click **More Services**.

 1. Click **Application Insights**.